pbatard/rufus/res/mbr/readme.txt

    BIOS disk access, behave as if there was no USB drive inserted.
 6. In case there was a failure to read the second bootable drive's MBR, or no active partition was detected there, the USB is booted without prompts.
+7. In case USB is booted, and the drive ID of first partition of the USB (which is always assumed bootable) is read and if different from 0x80, then it is also swapped with 0x80 in the INT_13h override.

 # Limitations

-* If you are using software RAID or a non-conventional setup, the second bootable disk may not be accessible through the BIOS and therefore the USB will always be booted
+* If you are using software RAID or a non-conventional setup, the second bootable disk may not be accessible through the BIOS and therefore the USB will always be booted.
-* If the bootable HDD uses LILO, a "LILO - Keytable read/checksum error" will be displayed when trying to boot it.
-* This MBR currently does not masquerade the bootable USB drive as secondary (0x81) therefore an installation program ran from USB to install an OS on an HDD may still configure that disk as the second drive, and prevent it to properly boot later on.
+* Some processes (notably XP's ntdetect.com) do not seem to like gaps in the bootable drive sequence, which means that if you set your bootable USB partition as 0x82 or higher, and it leaves any of 0x80/0x81 free as a result then these processes may report an error.
+* DOS also does not allow anything but 0x80 to be used as bootable disk.
+Thus it is not possible to run MS-DOS or FreeDOS off an USB drive unless the disk ID is 0x80 and not masqueraded.